brooklabteam/spillover-virulence/README.md

 This repository compiles code for [Brook et al. 2022](https://doi.org/10.1101/2021.10.06.463372), "Reservoir host immunology and life history shape virulence evolution in zoonotic viruses", currently in review.
 You should be able to reproduce all analyses by cloning this repo to your computer and editing the "homewd" address to your own working directory at the top of each R-script.

-There are nine main folders:
+There are ten main folders:

 - duration-infection-refs: This folder contains raw .pdf files and a formatted Bibliography (in both Word and .pdf form) summarizing all citations used to procure the 'duration of infection' data with which we supplemented the "stringent_data_guth2021.csv" file (in "source") to convert reported human case fatality rates from zoonoses to measures of infection-induced mortality ('virulence').